-The level of response, protection and prevention resources required to achieve the targets for the operational indicators shown in Appendix 1 were considered as part of the Authority's 2022/2023 budget setting process which established a total revised net budget requirement of £108.303 million.
-As at the end of September 2022 actual expenditure was £53.425 million compared to a profiled budget of £52.783 million resulting in a £0.642 million overspend.

-The delivery of services which contribute to the performance achievements comprise of goods such as smoke alarms and staff time.
-The staff time includes those who are solely engaged in prevention work and watch based staff that provide emergency response as well as prevention services.
+- 8.1 The level of response, protection and prevention resources required to achieve the targets for the operational indicators shown in Appendix 1 were considered as part of the Authority's 2022/2023 budget setting process which established a total revised net budget requirement of £108.303 million. - 8.2 The cost of delivering services which contribute to the performance achievements comprise goods such as smoke alarms and staff time.
+The staff time includes those who are solely engaged in prevention work and watch based staff that provide emergency response as well as prevention services. - 8.3 Expenditure on smoke alarms and other supporting materials in 2022/23 is £328k.